cvanlabe/Eltako-home-automation/README.md

 ## Programming the Eltako Bus

-### Erase & Clear whatever may still be in memory
+### Erase & Clear devices
 While I was fighting the PCT14 tool, I quickly learned that as you mess around, some settings may get stuck and prevent you from achieving what you originally wanted.
 You also can't guarantee that the component you use isn't a return from a previous customer which may still have some settings.

 As such, it's recommended to start with a full clear of the components.

-#### FSR14
+#### FSR14 erase the bus address
 1. Turn the middle rotary switch to CLR, and then ALL.
 2. The LED is flashing quickly
-3. Within 10 seconds, turn the upper rotary switch 6 times all the way to the left (anti-clockwise) and away again.
+3. Within 10 seconds, turn the upper rotary switch 6 times all the way to the left (anti-clockwise) and away again
-4. When successful, the LED will stop flickering and go out after 5 seconds.
+4. When successful, the LED will stop flickering and go out after 5 seconds
+5. The FSR14 can now be found again for address assignment

+#### Erase FSR14 taught-in settings
+1. Set the bottom switch to a channel you want to clear, or to 1..4 for all channels
+2. Move the middle rotary switch to CLR and then ALL or 1..4.
+ALL will clear all channels, 1..4 only the channel selected with the bottom rotary switch
+3. The LED is flashing quickly
+4. Within 10 seconds, rotate the top rotary switch 3 times to the far right side and away again
+5. All taught-in sensors of the relevant channel are cleared

 #### FGW14
-1. Turn the rotary switch 5 times to the right (clockwise) and back again within 10 seconds.
+1. Turn the rotary switch 5 times to the right (clockwise) and back again within 10 seconds
 2. The LED lights up for 10 seconds and then goes out
-3. All IDs are cleared.
+3. All IDs are cleared

-#### Teach-in Sensors
-Same procedure as teaching in, except that you turn the middle rotary switch to CLR instead of LRN, and then operate the sensor.

 ### PCT14
 In the absense of a Windows PC, I have installed Virtualbox 6.1 (7.0 didn't work for some reason I didn't further investigate) on an intel MacBook.